 Chance Swaim and Madeline Deabler

-Wichita State has been tightlipped about what it spends on a nonprofit managing Innovation Campus — an attorney for both the university and the nonprofit wouldn’t say if WSU contributes any money at all, and another attorney for the university tried to charge The Sunflower $1,500 for records of the nonprofit’s financial transactions — but tax documents show the university has put a lot of money into the Innovation Alliance.
+Wichita State has been tight-lipped about what it contributes to Innovation Alliance — an attorney for both the university and the nonprofit wouldn’t say if WSU contributes any money at all, and another attorney for the university tried to charge The Sunflower $1,500 for records of the nonprofit’s financial transactions — but tax documents show the university has put a lot of money into the nonprofit.

-Last week, The Sunflower reported that Bardo signed a nondisclosure agreement between WSU, Innovation Alliance, and Innovation Alliance Investment Corporation that limits what university employees can say about Innovation Campus development.
+Part of the reason the broader campus community feels left in the dark about Innovation Campus deals, as The Sunflower reported earlier this month, could be because President Bardo signed a nondisclosure agreement between WSU, Innovation Alliance, and Innovation Alliance Investment Corporation, a for profit entity, that limits what university employees can say about Innovation Campus projects.

 Innovation Campus projects discussed behind closed doors